 \subsection{Kernel Matrix Estimation based on Integrated Cumulants}

-The Non-Parametric Hawkes with Cumulants (NPHC) algorithm, introduced in \cite{achab2017uncovering}, is a moment-matching method that facilitates the estimation of the kernel matrix $H$ without the need to estimate the kernel functions' shape.
-The primary idea behind this method is that the integrated cumulants of a Hawkes process can be expressed explicitly as a function of $H$, as shown in \cite{jovanovic2015cumulants}.
+The Non-Parametric Hawkes with Cumulants (NPHC) algorithm \cite{achab2017uncovering} is a moment-matching method that facilitates the estimation of the kernel matrix $H$ without the need to estimate the kernel functions' shape, which is based on the idea that the integrated cumulants of a Hawkes process can be expressed explicitly as a function of $H$ \cite{jovanovic2015cumulants}.

 For an arbitrary $m$-dimensional random vector $X=(X_1, \cdots, X_m)$, the cumulant of order $m$, denoted by $k(X_{\Bar{m}})$, where $\Bar{m}$ indicates the set $\{1, \cdots, m\}$, is defined as

 where the sum goes over all partitions $\pi$ of the set $\{1, \cdots, m\}$, $|\cdot|$ denotes the number of blocks of a given partition, and $\langle X_B \rangle = \langle \prod_{k\in B} X_k \rangle$.
 The integrated cumulants provide a measure of the average correlated activity between events of different subjects, which is a natural generalization of the covariance of two variables to higher dimensions.